We're open Tuesday to Friday from 9.30am to 5pm.

 Making an appointment

-If you prefer not to visit, our copying and research service is operating as usual.
+If you'd prefer not to visit, you can use our copying and research service.

 Before you visit